 Columbia is the capital of South Carolina and the state’s second-largest city.
 Located in the central part of the state, the city is home to the University of South Carolina and Fort Jackson – the largest U.S. Army base for basic combat training.

 In addition to education and the military, the diversified economy and job market in Columbia are driven by the healthcare, technology, transportation and logistics, manufacturing, and financial services sectors.

-Employers are attracted by the region’s well educated workforce and low cost of doing business.
+Moving forward, employers should continue to be attracted by the region’s well educated workforce and low cost of doing business.
 People keep coming to Columbia because of the job opportunities, low cost of living, and high quality of life.

 Key Population Stats: